Fremantle Ports is the strategic manager of the Port of Fremantle.

 General, Department of State Development; Deputy Director General, Department of the Premier and Cabinet; Coordinator of Energy; and Executive Director (Economics), Department of Treasury.
 Anne is currently Adjunct Professor of Economics at the University

-of Western Australia, a board member of the Western Australian Symphony Orchestra and UWA Business School, and a member of Chief Executive Women.
+of Western Australia, a board member of the Australia Energy Market Operator, the Western Australian Symphony Orchestra and UWA Business School, and a member of Chief Executive Women.

 Chief Executive Officer